“Terumah, 2/28/98, Fabrangen”

 Moses is asked to meet with God at the foot of the throne, to be sure, but nonetheless in God’s house.
 The house, too, is portable, because God’s people are without a home and God is willing to share that homelessness.

 Commentators, such as Cassuto, see in the Tabernacle a symbol that the magnificent, terrifying, once-in-an-eternity experience at Mt.
 Sinai will not be the end of our experience of God.
-Maybe we can continue to find God somewhere in the tension between this parsha’s exalted throne imagery and Avery’s “you can pray, and then you’ll be friends.”
+Maybe we can continue to find God somewhere in the tension between this parasha’s exalted throne imagery and That One’s “you can pray, and then you’ll be friends.”